 On a tour of the Deep South in 1942 she was appalled by the Jim Crow laws.
 Smedley caused a stir when she gave an interview to the Los Angeles Tribune where she complained "we can't treat men like dogs and expect them to act like men."
 As a result of this outburst, J. Edgar Hoover instructed FBI agents to investigate her political past.
 John S. Gibson of Georgia raised the issue of Smedley's comments in the House of Representatives and accused her of being the "author of many books which portray the glory of the Communist Party."

 The FBI interviewed Whittaker Chambers in May 1945.
-Chambers, a former communist spy, claimed wrongly that Smedley was a secret member of the American Communist Party.
+Chambers, a former communist spy, claimed wrongly that Smedley was a secret member of the Communist Party of the United States.
 This was untrue, in fact Smedley had been a strong opponent of the party since the 1920s.
 As a libertarian socialist she had appalled by the way the party had supported the repressive policies of Joseph Stalin and his communist government in the Soviet Union.

 Smedley continued to lecture on world politics.
 These speeches were monitored by the FBI and the agents became increasingly concerned with Smedley's attacks on the US government's support for totalitarian regimes.
 In July 1946 the FBI put Smedley on its Security Watch List.